cyverse/ds-playbooks/irods/README.md

 `rabbitmq_port`                            | 5672                             |         | The TCP port the RabbitMQ broker listens on
 `rabbitmq_user`                            | guest                            |         | The user iRODS uses to connect to the AMQP vhost
 `rabbitmq_vhost`                           | /                                |         | The AMQP vhost iRODS connects to
+`sanimal_irods_base_coll`                  |                                            | The base iRODS collection used by Sanimal.
+If this isn't set, no sanimal rules will fire.
 `sernec_owners`                            | []                               |         | a list of users who get ownership of sernec collections
 `sernec_readers`                           | []                               |         | a list of users who get read access to sernec collections
 `sernec_writers`                           | []                               |         | a list of users who get write access to sernec collections